 Every child is good at something.
 It is our job to help them find that strength and use it to their advantage.

 What I realized in that moment was that I had to differentiate my instruction.
 I started small.
 Each student took out a piece of paper and brainstormed their own strengths.
 Then, we did a share out.
 That moment completely changed the rest of the school year.
 My students started to realize they were good at something.
 They were capable.
 This is now an exercise I do with my class at the beginning of each school year.
 This 9 year-old changed the trajectory of my career.
 I decided to dedicate myself to learning how to effectively differentiate my instruction and how to use my students’ strengths to manage a classroom.

 Over the next several years, I attended every workshop, read every book I could get my hands on, and collaborated with as many fellow educators as possible.
 I even started to present on differentiating instruction for a couple of educational companies.
 I even became the intervention lead at my school, organizing both intervention and enrichment for students in grades K-6.

 That brings me here…to this moment.

 I would like to share what I have learned with you.

 I want to create a place where passionate, inspirational teachers like you go to learn and share ideas about how we as educators can strive to reach EVERY student…because somewhere “those kids” are counting on us.
 Let’s reach them…together.

-classroom community Classroom Management Classroom Setup Differentiated Instruction Distance Learning ELA first week of school Literacy Literacy Centers Nearpod Phonics primary literacy centers project-based learning Reading Reading Workshop Student Rewards
+back to school classroom community Classroom Management Classroom Setup Differentiated Instruction Distance Learning ELA first week of school Literacy Literacy Centers Nearpod Phonics primary literacy centers project-based learning Reading Reading Workshop SEL Student Rewards